ImNotGLaDOS/gan-to-keyboard/README.md

 ## Advanced adjustments

 You can change the script behavior in the following ways:
+- You can make more than one key combination in the bind.
+The combinations should be separated with space.
+Note that hold time (i.g. `0.5s`) is technically also a combination. **Example:** `R U - win+D 5.0s win+D  # Show the desktop for 5 seconds`

 - You can control how the script treats the buffer after it reads a formula.
 To do this, you can add the line `!
 DELETION FLUSH` (or replace "FLUSH" with name of other mode) in `binds.txt`.
 There are three modes:
     - `FLUSH` **(default)**.
 In this mode, the script clears the whole buffer after reading any formula
     - `POSTFIX`.
 In this mode, the script will delete only the formula itself leaving all previous history of moves.